rusinikita/trainer/README.md

 ## Features

-### 8 real interview challenges
+### Real interview challenges

-Tutorial and 8 reworked challenges from my experience as an interviewer and candidate.
+Tutorial and 10+ reworked challenges from my experience as an interviewer and candidate.

 ![](images/list.png)